When it comes to your favorite beverage, I know how easy it is to drink a bit more than what’s good for you.

 Related Post: Why Doesn’t Coffee Wake me Up – Reasons and Tips

 If you drink half-caff coffee the feeling you get at its peak will be slightly softer than the one you get with full caff.

 I wouldn’t call it a caffeine “kick” but more of a ”gentle push”.

-In my experience – it does wake me up but in a softer way.
-With half-caff, I’m not as alert as I usually get with my regular coffee.
+In my experience – half-caff does wake me up but in a softer way.
+By consuming it instead of regular coffee, I’m not as alert as I usually get.